Only investing in the right kind of land will produce income. Find out how to maximize your return on land.

 Your land investment can be classified as farmland if it has good soil, is near a water supply, and is easily tillable.
 Purchasing land with these attributes can be hugely profitable in very little time and with little to no effort.
 Large companies are always looking for good agricultural land to lease near their production facilities, and independent farmers who can’t afford land of their own will often lease long-term.
 Meaning that all you need to do is develop a contract that protects the profitability of the land and soil and you could be profiting for decades to come.

-While not widely recognized as an agricultural powerhouse, Arkansas has thousands of acres of fertile, rich soil, near a steady water supply.
+Arkansas has thousands of acres of fertile, rich soil, near a steady water supply.
 This land is currently selling at about half the rate of Midwest farmland, which means the time to invest is now.

 Investing in timberland is one of the smartest ways to diversify your portfolio while generating income.
 The value of timberland is on the rise, and returns are climbing into the double digits.

 There are plenty of ways to achieve returns on your investment in timberland.
 The most obvious is to harvest your timber for sale.
 Practicing proper harvesting and reforestation techniques can ensure that your timberland investment stays profitable indefinitely.